e2b-dev/E2B/README.md

 [e2b](https://e2b.dev) or etob (*english2bits*) is a new kind of development environment powered by AI.
 The main idea is that developers have access to AI agents that can use tools.
 The developer writes a short documentation or a technical spec in plain English and then lets the AI agent do the actual work.
 The AI agents have access to tools like writing to a file, running code, running commands, installing dependencies, deploying, etc. Agents operate in a secure sandboxed cloud environment that's powered by [Firecracker](https://github.com/firecracker-microvm/firecracker/).
 This way, you for example describe what a server route should do and the agent codes it for you.
 Like [this example](https://twitter.com/mlejva/status/1641072535163875330) of an AI agent coding Stripe customer checkout based on a technical spec.

+e2b currently supports building only REST servers in Node.js.
+Specifically using the [Express](https://expressjs.com/) framework.
+We'll support more languages and frameworks with time.
+The goal for e2b is to eventually be able to handle any use-case.

 # 🚀 Get started
 We're working on the cloud-hosted version.
 In the meantime, the fastest way try out e2b is to run it locally via Docker.